ASP.NET Dynamic Data Infrastructure

 Contains folders for custom controls and for pages that display data.
 For more information about the subfolders of the Dynamic Data folder, see DynamicData Folder Structure later in this topic.

 A cascading style sheet that is used by Dynamic Data page templates and controls.

 The master page for the site.
 Default.aspx and Dynamic Data page templates use the master page.

-By default, the Global.asax file in a Dynamic Data Web site calls the Add method of the RouteCollection class to add routing for the List.aspx, Details.aspx, Edit.aspx, and Insert.aspx page templates for each action.
+By default, the Global.asax file in a Dynamic Data Web site calls the method to add routing for the List.aspx, Details.aspx, Edit.aspx, and Insert.aspx pages for each action.

 You can change the routing to the page templates by adding and removing route definitions in the Global.asax file.
-(Predefined alternative routes are included in the Global.asax file but are commented out.)
+(Pre-defined alternative routes are included in the Global.asax file but are commented out.)
 For more information, see the comments in the Global.asax file.
-For information about page templates, see ASP.NET Dynamic Data Scaffolding.

-To make all the database tables viewable by using Dynamic Data, you set the ScaffoldAllTables property of the ContextConfiguration object to true.
+To make all tables viewable by using Dynamic Data, you set the ScaffoldAllTables property of the ContextConfiguration object to true.
 Alternatively, you can set the ScaffoldTableAttribute attribute to true in the partial class that represents the table to be displayed.
 The ScaffoldTableAttribute attribute lets you selectively display tables by using Dynamic Data.
-For an example of how to do this, see the ScaffoldTableAttribute class overview.

 The Site.master file is the master page for the Dynamic Data Web site.
 It is used by all Dynamic Data page templates.
-The Site.master file contains a System.Web.UI.ScriptManager control whose EnablePartialRendering property is set to true.
-For more information, see ASP.NET Master Pages.
+The Site.master file contains a System.Web.UI..::.ScriptManager control whose EnablePartialRendering property is set to true.
+For more information, see ASP.NET Master Pages Overview.